 Most likely, yes.

 Some merchant cash advance companies claim that if a company with an active cash advance goes out of business, the cash advance company loses out because the business doesn’t repay.
-However, some contracts may include clauses stating that the business owner is still on the hook for the amount of the cash advance even if they business goes under.
+However, some contracts include clauses stating that the business owner is still on the hook for the amount of the cash advance even if the business goes under.
 It’s crucial that if you do enter into a cash advance agreement that you read all the details of your contract and consult an attorney about anything you’re unclear on.

 As the credit card processing industry gets more crowded, companies are looking for ways to distinguish themselves.
 One way is by offering all-inclusive services, which includes providing cash advances.
-Two of the most well-known companies that have recently started offering cash advances are Square and Shopify.
+Two of the most well-known companies that offer cash advances are Square and Shopify.
 Both let you know if you’re eligible for a merchant cash advance when you sign into your processing dashboard, and make it easy to choose to take an advance.
 Remember, a merchant cash advance is a financial obligation – just because it seems simpler (and may only take a few clicks) doesn’t mean you shouldn’t consider it carefully.

 Shopify Capital and Square Capital are only currently available to businesses based in the United States.
 It is not possible to apply if Shopify or Square don’t consider you pre-eligible.